1. Click the button below to apply for accommodations. This link is only for students who have never received accommodations at San Jacinto College.

 Colleges are not required to conduct or provide testing or evaluations to determine if a student has a disability.
 The student is responsible for providing current documentation, and any additional testing to support the requested accommodations, if necessary.

 Students who are 18 years or older are legally recognized as adults.
 Students are responsible for their own accommodation requests and disability-related decisions.
 The Accessibility Services Offices recognize that parents can provide additional information and serve as a source of support.
-We encourage student to maintain an open dialogue with parents as they go through this process.
+We encourage students to maintain an open dialogue with parents as they go through this process.

 Yes, your information is confidential and cannot be released to anyone without your permission.
 Please refer to the San Jacinto College Student Handbook for further information.

-Student can apply for accommodations at any point in the semester, but we strongly encourage students to apply for accommodations a few weeks prior to the start of the semester.
+Students can apply for accommodations at any point in the semester, but we strongly encourage students to apply for accommodations a few weeks prior to the start of the semester.

 An IEP or 504 Plan provides evidence of the need for academic accommodations and can be included as a supplement to a comprehensive assessment of tests.
 Additional documentation will need to be provided to support the IEP or 504 plans.